Connect with others who understand.

 Risk Factors for Catatonia and Schizophrenia

-The causes of catatonia are not fully understood.
-However, certain factors may increase a person’s risk.
-These include having a psychiatric, neurological, or other mental health condition.
-In some cases, suddenly stopping medications for mental illness — such as antipsychotics or mood stabilizers — may also trigger catatonia.
+Although the causes of catatonia are not fully understood, certain factors may increase a person’s risk.
+These include having a psychiatric, neurological, or other medical condition.
+In some cases, suddenly stopping medications for mental health conditions, such as antipsychotics or mood stabilizers, may also trigger catatonia.

-Schizophrenia also does not have one single known cause.
-However, research suggested that several risk factors may increase a person’s likelihood of developing the condition, such as:
+Schizophrenia also doesn’t have a single known cause.
+However, research suggests that several risk factors may increase a person’s likelihood of developing the condition, such as:

 • Having a family history of schizophrenia